Our donors are helping to bring specialized, family-centred care to the new Stollery NICU at the Sturgeon

 Thanks to our donors, the Foundation is investing $2 million to fund state-of-the-art equipment and training in the Stollery NICU, alongside the government's $2.3-million investment in the space.
 It's not too late to donate in support of ongoing care at the new Stollery NICU at the Sturgeon.

-We’re proud to partner with the Canadian Progress Club – St. Albert Chapter and artist Lewis Lavoie to create a mosaic mural as a fundraiser that’s part of our $2.5-million campaign goal in support of state-of-the-art equipment and training for the new six-bed Stollery neonatal intensive care unit (NICU) opening at the Sturgeon Community Hospital in fall 2019.
+We’re proud to partner with the Canadian Progress Club – St. Albert Chapter and artist Lewis Lavoie to create a mosaic mural as a fundraiser that’s part of our $2-million campaign goal.

 You can be part of this amazing fundraising opportunity – and help Stollery kids and their families from backyards across Sturgeon County – by donating today to get your own custom tile on the mural (check out our mural concept here).